RobTF9/parrot/.github/pull_request_template.md

 Is this the first step in a number of other tasks?
 Is this the front-end piece of work that requires the back-end to be wired up?
 Is it the back-end API that requires front-end implementation later on?

-What steps have been (or need to be) taken to enable / disable functionaliy in this PR?
-New environment variables?
-Permissions & RBAC system used?
-If so, what role(s) have access to the feature now, and what ones need to have access when it's ready for full release?

 ## Items included in change

 (Remove as appropriate, these are examples)